 Fearless space travelers

-Shifting the attention from reading to writing, my next stop is the Space Travel Supply Co. in Greenwood.
+Space Travel Supply Co. in Greenwood shifts the attention from reading to writing.
 What does space travel have to do with writing?
 More than you’d think: The items on display inspire curiosity, and the store’s revenue goes directly to the non-profit organization located behind it – Bureau of Fearless Ideas.
-The writing and communications center offers free after-school tutoring, visits to schools, and field trips, as well as various experience-based writing workshops whose results get published in their own books.
-The workshops are designed so even students with limited English skills can participate and enjoy being creative.
-Apart from sparking interest in writing, the organization aims to bring kids from different backgrounds together to build community by countering prejudices early on to create more empathy and understanding.
+The writing and communications center offers free after-school tutoring, visits to schools, field trips, and various experience-based writing workshops whose participants can get published in BFI’s own books.
+The workshops are designed so even students with limited English skills can partake and enjoy being creative.
+Apart from sparking interest in writing, the organization aims to bring kids from different backgrounds together to create empathy and understanding and build community by countering prejudices early on.

 Buzzwords and other challenges

 As many of the students at BFI are of East African origin, hiring people of East African decent would be a useful increase in diversity.
-Currently, most people equipped and desiring to work in the non-profit sector, however, are white Americans of European decent, as people from economically struggling households, which are disproportionately of color in the US, tend to aspire to more lucrative careers if they have the chance to enter higher education (often in order to cover the stifling cost of this education).
-While I find this argument relatable, I personally think that staff with a wide range of backgrounds – be it educational, national, racial – is always an advantage when it comes to creative problem solving; and if you look at the staff bios, this is the case with BFI, too.
+Currently, most people equipped and desiring to work in the non-profit sector, however, are white Americans of European decent, as people from economically struggling households, which are disproportionately of color in the US, tend to aspire to more lucrative careers if they have the chance to enter higher education (often in order to cover the stifling cost of tuition fees).
+While I find this argument relatable, I personally think that staff with a wide range of backgrounds – be it educational, national, ethnic – is always an advantage when it comes to creative problem solving; and if you look at the staff bios, this is the case with BFI.

 A pressing matter for BFI is the increasing gentrification of the Greenwood area: The people they aim to serve can’t afford living in the neighborhood anymore.
 As more and more of them are moving further south, BFI seeks to stay accessible to them in their new branch in First Hill, which is about to open in the fall of 2017.